Preference Analysis Using Random Spanning Trees: A Stochastic Sampling Approach to Inconsistent Pairwise Comparisons: Stochastic approach to spanning trees

 \subsubsection{Spanning trees}

 Considering a generic pairwise comparison matrix $M=[c_{rs}]$, a spanning tree $\tau_{k}$ consists of $(n-1)$ mutually independent judgements out of the total judgements, that is with $c^k_{r_1,s_1},\ldots,c^k_{r_{n-1},s_{n-1}}$ independent judgements.
-Each of these spanning trees can be used to calculate a preference vector, and hence, we will interchangeably use the term "spanning tree" and "spanning tree vector".
+Each of these spanning trees can be used to calculate a weight priority vector or an evaluation priority vector, and hence, we will interchangeably use the term "spanning tree" and "spanning tree vector".

-For the matrices $M^j$ assessing alternatives with respect to considered criteria $g_j, j=1,\ldots,m$, the set of spanning trees is denoted as:
+For the matrices $M^j$ assessing alternatives with respect to the considered criteria $g_j, j=1,\ldots,m$, the set of spanning trees is denoted as:

 For the matrix $M^G$ assessing the importance of criteria, the set of spanning trees is denoted as: